Can intense exercise lead to GI symptoms?

 Therapy can include medicines and changing one’s exercise plan.
 Ask your doctor what medication is best for you.
 Drugs like H2 blockers and proton pump inhibitors can reduce both acid exposure and symptoms.
 In addition, choosing an exercise like cycling or swimming, instead of running, may help those athletes who have persistent reflux.

-Diarrhea and urgency (needing a bathroom within minutes after feeling the urge to have a bowel movement) are common symptoms found in long-distance runners, especially those running marathons.
+Diarrhea and urgency (needing a bathroom within minutes after feeling the urge to have a bowel movement) are common symptoms in endurance athletes, especially long-distance runners.